 I currently serve as Vice President of the Clear Lake Amateur Radio Club and QSL Manager/Webmaster for the Johnson Space Center Amateur Radio Club.

 I graduated from Eastern Illinois University with a BS in Engineering and from Southern Illinois University with a BS Electrical Engineering.
 I am a licensed Professional Engineer (PE) in the State of Texas.
-I currently live in the Houston area and work in the oil/gas industry as a coordinator for electrical regulatory, caustic, and commercial planning at ExxonMobil’s Baytown complex.
+I currently live in the Houston area and work in the oil/gas industry as a mechanical supervisor at ExxonMobil’s Baytown complex.